veritysetup(8) — Linux manual page

 kernel version 6.0.

-generating new one.
+generating a new one.

-The UUID must be provided in standard UUID format, e.g.
+The UUID must be provided in standard UUID format, e.g.,

 12345678-1234-1234-1234-123456789abc.